What is Functional Communication Training (FCT)?

 This therapy can take a long time, perhaps weeks or months.
 It can be quite intensive to do, especially in the early stages.

-Even when FCT isn’t used as part of an overall behavioural therapy, research suggests that it might help with changing children’s behaviour.
+Even when Functional Communication Training isn’t used as part of an overall behavioural therapy, research suggests that it might help with changing children’s behaviour.

-Research suggests that FCT can work better for children than adults.
+Research suggests that Functional Communication Training can work better for children than adults.

-Some psychologists and speech pathologists are experienced in working with Functional Communication Training (FCT).
+Some psychologists and speech pathologists are experienced in working with Functional Communication Training.
 You need to ask about the experience of the professionals you choose to work with.

-You can find practitioners of Functional Communication Training (FCT) by going to:
+You can find therapists who offer Functional Communication Training by going to:

 - Australian Psychological society – Find a psychologist